cybermonki/blog/src/pages/posts/post-1.md

 Additions to the revision material also include questions I was asked during my mock interviews as well as general questions I included as part of revising various topics.

 <span class="HL-text">
-**NOTE** This merely meant as supplementary material, make sure to DYOR and make sure the information included below is still current and/or relevant.
+**NOTE** This merely meant as supplementary material, make sure to DYOR and make sure the information included below is still current and/or relevant<br>.
 **NOTE** All notes in green throughout this document have been included to provide guidance and/or help you tailor the revision materials to your experience, please pay attention to those.
 </span>